eternalrevolt/eternalrevolt.github.io/docs/_posts/2014-06-19-its-not-for-you.md

 ---
 id: 383
-title: 'It's Not For You'
+title: 'It\'s Not For You'
 date: '2014-06-19T10:00:53-04:00'
 author: 'Paul Nowak'
 layout: post